dev-aarayav/devops-challenge/k8s-scripts/text-file.md

 2. ```helm show values harbor/harbor```:
     - Command used to display all the Harbor default values for configuration.
     - The output can be used as reference to create own ```values.yaml``` and create a Helm Chart.
+3. ```RESPONSE=$(curl -s -o /dev/null -w "%{http_code}" $HARBOR_URL) # Validation```
+    - RESPONSE=: This part initializes the variable where the HTTP response code will be stored.
+    - ```$(...)```: This is command substitution in Bash.
+It allows the output of a command or expression to replace the command itself.
+In this case, it's wrapping the curl command.
+    - ```curl```: This is a command-line tool used for transferring data using various protocols.
+Here, it's used to perform an HTTP request.
+    - ```-s:``` This flag tells curl to work in silent mode, meaning it won't show progress or error messages.
+    - ```-o /dev/null```: This flag tells curl to write the output to /dev/null, a special file that discards all data written to it.
+Essentially, it's used here to suppress the output (like the response body) from being displayed.
+    - ```-w "%{http_code}"```: This flag tells curl to print the HTTP response code (%{http_code}) to standard output after the request is made.
+It specifies the format of the output to just the HTTP response code.
+    - ```$HARBOR_URL```: This variable holds the URL to which the curl command will send the HTTP request.
+It's the Harbor service URL constructed earlier.

 ### Namespaces available in Minikube cluster
 - default: This is the default namespace where resources are created if no other namespace is specified.